Bot attacks and fraud

 In some cases, the attacks are not intended to bring a quick economic benefit to the attacker but, rather, to make an attack possible at a later time.
 In these cases, the bot attack serves only to make the actual attack feasible, which occurs later on.
 An example is an attack that is used to create fake profiles on e-commerce platforms, from which the real fraud will then start at a later time.

 >> FlashStart is the DNS filter tool for malware and undesirable contents ?
-Start your free trial now
+Request a quotation or try it now

 3. Types of bot attacks and fraud